 When I first reviewed Crusader Kings II in 2012, I called it “one of the most challenging, entertaining and rewarding strategy games [I’ve] ever played.”
-Four years later, it turns out that was only the beginning of my long journey with the game.
+Five years later, it turns out that was only the beginning of my long journey with the game.

 Crusader Kings II is a grand strategy game from Paradox Interactive.
 The “grand” part of that label is well-deserved; like its labelmates Europa Universalis and Hearts of Iron, CKII is a game whose complexity is matched only by the number of buttons and menus it’s packing to accommodate it.